 Bring your own propane fire pit to a park

 Did you know?
-You can enjoy your personal, portable propane fire pit from 9 a.m. to 9 p.m. weekdays and weekends in a manicured park without a permit.
+You can enjoy your personal, portable propane fire pit from 10 a.m. to 9 p.m. weekdays and weekends at City of Calgary picnic sites.
 Personal wood burning fire pits are not allowed.

-Use of our fire pits is subject to any fire bans.
+Note: All fire pits use is subject to local fire bans.

 Where to set up your propane fire pit